withmukeshjoshi/gluu/README.md

 **What is Gluu?**
 Gluu is a lightweight html compiler which help in maintaining large html/css/js projects by using partials.
+Gluu help writing clean and maintainable code.
+Sometime you dont want to use heavy frameworks but need features like partials and two way communication.

 **What is a partial?**
 Partial is a reusable code which you can use throughout the project. for example header, footer, sidebar can be shared between all pages.
+It will make the code more readable and easy to maintain.

 **Benefits of Partials?**
 Partial allows you writing clean, fast and maintainable code.